Board: /sci/

 Case presentation: A 26-year-old man presented with fever and headache following COVID-19 vaccination.
 The symptoms were initially thought to be vaccine side effects.
 A diagnostic workup was conducted due to persisting fever and headache > 72 h following vaccination, and he was diagnosed with Fiebig stage II acute HIV infection, 3 weeks after having unprotected anal intercourse with another man.

 Conclusion: Thorough anamnesis is key to estimating the individual risk of primary HIV infection, in patients presenting with flu-like symptoms.
 Early diagnosis and initiation of antiretroviral therapy is associated with better prognosis and limits transmission of the disease.
-The mechanism by which the vax causes cancer has now been discovered Good news everyone, rice, which is possibly the world's most important agricultural crop, not only grows better under CO2 enhanced atmospheric conditions, it also becomes more disease resistant when atmospheric CO2 is increased.

 >Effects of elevated CO2 on resistant and susceptible rice cultivar and its primary host, brown planthopper